 As the risks from a warming world intensify, so will the consequences for humanity and the natural environment - from disruptions in food, water, and energy supplies, to increases in damage from extreme weather and sea level rise.
 Climate change will impact and influence community health and stability.
-2020 was yet another record-setting one in terms of high average global annual temperature.
-The year was marked by extreme events such as hurricanes and severe wildfires in Australia and California.
-Climate change also took centre stage with the public as mass protests were organized in major cities across the globe.
+2020-2021 was yet another record-setting year in terms of high average annual temperatures both in Canada and globally.
+Extreme weather events such as hurricanes and severe wildfires that historically would seldom affect Canadian communities found their way with more frequency and vigour into several provinces.
+This year, we saw more severe and frequent wildfires in British Columbia and north-western Ontario, floods across the country, and more hurricanes made landfall in the Maritimes.
+Public awareness about climate change and the need for strong action also strengthened as mass protests from the previous year continued in major cities across the globe.

 Climate change and extreme weather have translated into steep economic costs affecting public safety, public health, food security and emergency management.
 Our youth are central to this unfolding crisis, as our actions are affecting the future they are inheriting, and they are demanding action.
-The unprecedented amount of youth-led legal action and public demonstrations shows that today's youth wants to see more aggressive climate action now.
-Preparing our communities to cope with and respond to these climate change is becoming more important.
+The unprecedented amount of youth-led legal action and public demonstrations shows that today's youth want to see more aggressive climate action now.
+Preparing our communities to cope with and respond to climate change is becoming more important.
 We must embrace climate resilience to prepare for the future and minimize the long-term costs of climate change, which will be substantial.